meeDamian/Games-For-Cats/README.md

 Penis strong enough to withhold the great solar power encircling almighty universe.
+Never ever in the entire existance of time were found a pair of genitalia that strong.